pulumi/docs/content/docs/reference/pkg/mongodbatlas/cluster.md

 {{% choosable language go %}}
 > See the <a href="https://pkg.go.dev/github.com/pulumi/pulumi-mongodbatlas/sdk/go/mongodbatlas/?tab=doc#ClusterAdvancedConfigurationArgs">input</a> and <a href="https://pkg.go.dev/github.com/pulumi/pulumi-mongodbatlas/sdk/go/mongodbatlas/?tab=doc#ClusterAdvancedConfigurationOutput">output</a> API doc for this type.
 {{% /choosable %}}
+{{% choosable language csharp %}}
+> See the <a href="/docs/reference/pkg/dotnet/Pulumi.Mongodbatlas/Pulumi.Mongodbatlas.Inputs.ClusterAdvancedConfigurationArgs.html">input</a> and <a href="/docs/reference/pkg/dotnet/Pulumi.Mongodbatlas/Pulumi.Mongodbatlas.Outputs.ClusterAdvancedConfiguration.html">output</a> API doc for this type.
+{{% /choosable %}}